jeeohly/lolzcats2/README.md

 ## my-account.php
 * able to change user's profile picture in the database
 ## index.html
-* list of posts of user's followings
+* posts of user's followings
 ## forgot-password.html
 * ability to change password in the database
 ## databse info